cloudmesh/classes/_sources/lesson/contrib/contributing.rst.txt

 Exercise
 --------

-To do this assignment you need to learn about making small changes nd how to document them with `gitchangelog`:
+To do this assignment you need to learn about making small changes and how to document them with `gitchangelog`:

 * if you fix a spelling error: your commit message must::